 Write a story about something you accomplished.
 Describe what you did to achieve success, and how you reached your goal.
 Were there obstacles you had to overcome?
 This is a tricky essay topic because sometimes people focus on the feelings of success or the final achievement rather than the story of how they succeeded.
 Some ideas for this topic are to write about winning an event, earning an honor, confronting a personal challenge or getting over a phobia.

 #9 Personal Failure

 Write about how you failed to do or failed to achieve something.
 Describe what you tried to do, how you failed and what you gained/learned from it.
 Everyone fails at something.
 Your readers understand the feeling of failure.
 Some people connect with these personal narratives more than stories of success because they empathize with you.
 People learn a lot through failure, so when you write this type of story, hint or convey what you learned from failing.

 Write a story about an accident you caused or an accident that happened to you.
 This could be negative as in a car accident or maybe it’s an accident of good fortune.
 Describe how the accident occurred, who was involved and how it ended.
 Was it a bicycle accident?
 How did it happen?
 Did someone get hurt?

 Describe something that happened to you, but where there’s no resolution.
 What was the experience and how did it occur?
 What don’t you understand or know about the experience?
 Then, instead of having a resolution to the story, convey how you feel about not knowing what happened.

-Write a personal story describing how you acted, witnessed or responded to a significant national or international happening.
+Write a personal story describing how you acted, witnessed or responded to a significant national or international event or incident.
 Did you play in the Olympics, or join a protest?
 Did you survive a natural disaster?
 What was your role in this circumstance?
 What did you do?
 For example, if you were in a hurricane describe what happened, who you were with and how you survived.